cloud-ark/kubeplus/Guidelines.md

 The generated OpenAPI Spec documentation for Postgres custom resource is [here](https://github.com/cloud-ark/kubeplus/blob/master/postgres-crd-v2/postgres-crd-v2-chart/openapispec.json).

-## 4) Package Operator as Helm Chart and register Custom Resources as part of it
+## 4) Package Operator as Helm Chart and register CRDs as part of it

 You should create a Helm chart for your Operator.
 The chart should include two things: